5 Reasons Why Poured Concrete Walls Are Better

 - They Offer Design Flexibility

-Poured concrete walls offer more design flexibility for builders.
+Poured walls offer more design flexibility for builders.
 Regardless of the foundation type, they can opt for a change at the last moment.
 Builders start with a liquid form and build a mold into any shape and design.
 This is hard to achieve with cinder block walls.

 - They Are Low Maintenance